Alex Borstein

-Alexandrea Borstein (born February 15, 1971) is an American actress, comedian, writer, and producer best known as Lois Griffin in Family Guy (1999–present), for which she won a Primetime Emmy Award, and Susie Myerson in The Marvelous Mrs. Maisel (2017–23), which won her two Primetime Emmy Awards.
+Alexandrea Borstein (born February 15, 1971) is an American actress, comedian, writer, and producer best known as the voice of Lois Griffin in Family Guy, for which she won a Primetime Emmy Award, and Susie Myerson in The Marvelous Mrs. Maisel (2017–2023), which won her two Primetime Emmy Awards.

 Borstein also had lead roles as various characters on the sketch comedy series MADtv (1997–2009) and as Dawn Forchette in the medical comedy series Getting On (2013–2015).
-She had supporting roles in numerous films, including Showtime (2002), Bad Santa (2003), Kicking & Screaming (2005), Little Man (2006), Killers (2010), Ted (2012), A Million Ways to Die in the West (2014), Love the Coopers (2015), and The Bad Guys (2022).
+She had supporting roles in numerous films, including Showtime (2002), Bad Santa (2003), Kicking & Screaming (2005), Little Man (2006), Killers (2010), Ted (2012), A Million Ways to Die in the West (2014), Love the Coopers (2015), and The Bad Guys (2022) as well as its sequel (2025).

 Early life

-Borstein was born on February 15, 1971 (although her official website says 1973) in Highland Park, Illinois, a city north of Chicago.
-She was raised in Deerfield, Illinois, before her family moved to Northridge, California, a neighborhood of Los Angeles.
-She graduated from Chatsworth High School in 1989.
+Borstein was born on February 15, 1971 in Highland Park, Illinois to a Jewish family.
+Her parents, Irving and Judy (Grünfeld) Borstein, are both mental health professionals.
 She has two older brothers.
-Her parents, Irv and Judy Borstein, are both mental health professionals.
-She has stated that she is of Hungarian and Mongolian descent.
-She is Jewish.

-Her father is from Atlanta.
-Her maternal grandmother, a Holocaust survivor, was born and raised in Budapest, Hungary, and immigrated to the United States after the Hungarian Revolution of 1956.
-Borstein is a graduate of San Francisco State University, where she studied rhetoric.
+Her father is from Atlanta and comes from an Orthodox Jewish family of Polish immigrants, Paul and Bessie (Kaufman) Borstein.
+She has stated her father’s family is also of Russian descent.
+Her mother, Judy, and maternal grandmother, Vera Winternitz, are Holocaust survivors, born and raised in Budapest, Hungary.
+They immigrated to the United States after the Hungarian Revolution of 1956.
+Borstein has described distant Hungarian-Mongolian ancestry.

+Borstein was raised in Deerfield, Illinois, before her family moved to Northridge, California, a city of Los Angeles.
+She graduated from Chatsworth High School in 1989, and San Francisco State University, where she studied rhetoric.

 Career

 1993–1998: Career beginnings and MADtv

 Borstein trained in improvisational comedy at the ACME Comedy Theater, near Hollywood, where she met her writing partner and future husband Jackson Douglas.
 Shortly after they began working together on the animated series The Spooktacular New Adventures of Casper and Pinky and the Brain, Borstein left her position at an ad agency – where she had written print ads for Barbie – to become a full-time writer.
 In 1996, while still writing for Casper, Borstein worked on the show Power Rangers Zeo as the voice of Queen Machina, the queen of the Machine Empire.

-In 1997, Borstein became a cast member on the third season of the sketch comedy show MADtv after being scouted by talent agents.
-She originally joined the cast as a featured player, but was upgraded to the repertory mid-season.
+In 1997, Borstein became a cast member on the third season of the sketch comedy show MADtv after being discovered by a casting agent while performing with the ACME Comedy Theater troupe at the Big Stinkin' International Improv & Sketch Comedy Festival in Austin, Texas.

 Borstein was best known on MADtv for her character Ms. Swan (owner of the Gorgeous Pretty Beauty Nail Salon); her other recurring characters included Eracist Anne, "Stick Chick" Echo, singer Jasmine Wayne-Wayne, child prodigy Karen Goddard, lounge singer Shaunda, News at Six outside-the-studio reporter Sue Napersville, and Cordo the GAP troll.
 When Seth Green made recurring appearances on the show as mean boss Mr. Brightling, Borstein would play his mother, Mama Brightling.